santonil2003/l8/sample/readme.md

 > php artisan make:model ModelName -m

 ## create controller with model for API
+### when --api is used the controller will get created with the actions store, update, index, show and destroy
+>php artisan make:controller AlbumController --model=Album --requests --api

+## create controller with model with resource
+### when --resource is used the controller will get created the actions methods create,store,edit,update,index,show and destroy
 >php artisan make:controller PhotoController --model=Photo --resource --requests

+## create table migration manually
+>php artisan make:migration create_todos_table

+## create resource
+>php artisan make:resource V1\\AlbumResource